Kurviger Website: Getting Started

 Note that you can set the curvature per route segment as a .

-By default Kurviger will provide you with a route that avoids roads that are less fun to ride with a motorcycle.
+Kurviger automatically plans motorcycle friendly routes, avoiding roads that are less fun to ride.
 To explicitly avoid certain road types according to your preferences, you can further refine your route with avoidances.

 You can set the avoidances for your route using the Avoidances button above the waypoint list.
-To do this, simply select the avoidances you want.
-To individually set the strength of the avoidances, you can click on the number and then adjust the avoidance strength using the slider.
-You can find more information about avoidances here.
+To do this, simply select the avoidances you need.

 Kurviger offers you some helpful information about your planned route: Below the waypoint list, you can see the distance, travel time, elevation and warnings for your route.